jkempf42/kube-volttron/README.md

 agent which handles the Web UI and an SQL-lite historian.
 The gateway node monitors a collection of devices using an IoT protocol ([BACnet](http://www.bacnet.org/) in the demo), an Actuator agent to handle commands to the devices, and a forwarding historian to send data to the central node.
-The repo was tested with VirtualBox for both the control and gateway nodes and and instructions are provided in the `cluster-config/README.md` file for setting up the cluster base on that execution platform, but most instructions should generalize to other platforms.
+The repo was tested with two different execution environment options: both the central and gateway nodes running in VirtualBox VMs locally, and the central node running in a Azure VM and the gateway node running in a VirtualBox VM locally.
+Instructions are provided in the `cluster-config/README.md` file for setting up the cluster base in these two execution environments, but most instructions should generalize to other environments.

 Follow these steps (performed in the order specified here) to get `kube-volttron` up and running:

-- Read the `cluster-config/README.md` file for instructions about how to create the central and gateway nodes, then create the nodes and clone this git repo into the two nodes.
-On each node, change to the `cluster-config` directory and follow the instructions in the `README.md` file to build your cluster.
+- Change to the `cluster-config directory and follow the instructions in the `cluster-config/README.md` file to create the central and gateway nodes and build a Kubernetes cluster.

 - Change to the `central-node` directory and follow the instructions in the `README.md` file to deploy Volttron Central with SQL-lite historian on your